-a detailed knowledge and understanding of support structures for the gifted learner;

-- the ability to address communication difficulties and challenging behaviour; and - the ability to address emotional difficulties experienced by learners effectively by applying lay counselling principles and skills.
+- a detailed knowledge and understanding of support structures for the gifted learner; - the ability to address communication difficulties and challenging behaviour; and - the ability to address emotional difficulties experienced by learners effectively by applying lay counselling principles and skills.

-Module code: RLSI 371 Semester 1&2 NQF level: 7

-Title: Policy Perspective on Inclusive Education

-Module outcomes: On successful completion of this module, the student should be able to demonstrate:

-- an integrated knowledge of the main areas of inclusivity and be able to apply and evaluate facts, concepts and theories thereon; - an understanding and knowledge of inclusive education and the White Paper 6 on Inclusive Education; - the ability to make decisions and act ethically and professionally within an inclusive educational context; and - an understanding of a range of methods in assessment and support and their suitability for a specific difficulty.

-Module code: RLSM 221 Semester 2 NQF level: 7

-Title: Life Skills: Music

-Module outcomes: On successful completion of this module, the student should be able to:

-- identify different elements of music and apply these in a lesson in accordance with the Curriculum and Assessment Policy Statement; - identify different elements of music; - assess the young learner's knowledge, musical skills and values; and - expose the young learner to several arts, such as music, dance and drama.
+Module code: RLSI 371 odule code: RLSI 371 Semester 1&2 NQF level: 7 Title: Policy Perspective on Inclusive Educ ation Module outcomes: On successful completi on of this module, the student should be able to demonstrate: an integrated knowledge of the n nain areas of inclus ivity and be able to apply and evaluate facts, concept ts and theories ther reon; an understanding and knowledge e of inclusive educat tion and the White Paper 6 on Inclusive Education; the ability to make decisions and act ethically and pr rofessionally within an inclusive educational context; and an understanding of a range of r their suitability for a specific diffi nethods in assessm nent and support and their suitability for a specific diffic their suitability for a specific difficulty.
+Method of delivery: Open Distance Learning Assessment modes: Formative (40%) and summative (examination) (60%) Module code: RLSM 221 Semester 2 NQF level: 7 Title: Life Skills: Music Module outcomes: On successful completion of this module, the student should be able to: identify different elements of music and apply these in a lesson in accordance with the Curriculum and Assessment Policy Statement; Identify different elements of music; assess the young learner's knowledge, musical skills and values; and aveces the young learner to several acts, such as music, damas and damas expose the young learner to several arts, such as music, dance and drama.
+Method of delivery: Open Distance Learning Assessment modes: Formative (40%) and summative (examination) (60%)

-Module code: RLSP 371 Semester 1&2 NQF level: 7

-Title: Life Skills: Physical Education

-Module outcomes: On successful completion of this module, the student should be able to:

-- demonstrate a detailed and systematic knowledge of the perceptual and gross motor development of the Grade R learner; - identify and plan a variety of movement activities supporting the coherent understanding of concepts, ideas, theories, principles and rules with regard to movement development of the Grade R learner; - identify and solve well-defined but unfamiliar problems by means of scientific and creative movement development lessons for specific ages and developmental groups in Grade R; - address perceptual and gross motor problems and other medical conditions related to movement development of the Grade R learner; and - demonstrate an ethically responsible and value-driven attitude with regard to the movement development of Grade R learners.

-Module code: RLSS 211 Semester 1 NQF level: 6

-Title: Social and Health Barriers

-Module outcomes: On successful completion of this module, the student should be able to:

-- demonstrate detailed knowledge regarding learner support in the context of health-promoting schools and the whole-school development approach; - make appropriate decisions and act ethically in the context of social difficulties experienced in education; and - demonstrate an awareness of and an ability to evaluate, select and apply appropriate learner support methods within the context of social difficulties, such as poverty, school dropouts, teenage pregnancy and violence in schools.
+Module code: RLSP 371 Semester 1&2 NQF level: 7 Title: Life Skills: Physical Education Module outcomes: On successful completi on of this module, the student should be able to: demonstrate a detailed and systematic knowledge of the perceptual and gross motor development of the Grade R learner; identify and plan a variety of movement activities supporting the coherent understanding of concepts, ideas, theories, principles and rules with regard to movement development of the Grade R learner; identify and solve well-defined but unfamiliar problems by means of scientific and creative movement development lessons for specific ages and developmental groups in Grade R; address perceptual and gross motor problems and other medical conditions related to movement development of the Grade R learner; and demonstrate an ethically responsible and value-driven attitude with regard to the movement development of Grade R learners.
+Method of delivery: Open Distance Learning Assessment modes: Formative (40%) and summative (examination) (60%) Module code: RLSS 211 Semester 1 NQF level: 6 Title: Social and Health Barriers Module outcomes: On successful completion of this module, the student should be able to: demonstrate detailed knowledge of health-promoting schools approach; make appropriate decisions and difficulties experienced in educat regarding learners and the whole- d act ethically in t ion; and support in the context school development the context of social demonstrate an awareness of and an ability to evaluate, select and apply appropriate learner support methods within the context of social difficulties, such as poverty, school dropouts, teenage pregnancy and violence in schools.